Sabba's Next Tournament will Be May 27th & 28th 2023 in Greenville, MS/ Lake Ferguson

 Insurance: Liability insurance is required of all contestants in SABBA Tournament.

 Polygraph: All contestants, winners and non-winners are subject to a polygraph test.
 Failure to submit to a polygraph test will result in immediate disqualification.
-Any contestant who fails a polygraph test for cheating in connection with the SABBA Tournament or whose polygraph results are inconclusive will not be eligible to compete in any Fishing w/Jim Austin Tournament.
+Any contestant who fails a polygraph test for cheating in connection with the SABBA Tournament or whose polygraph results are inconclusive will not be eligible to compete in any SABBA fishing tournament for life.
+If contestant's polygraph results are inconclusive it will be up to SABBA tournament director to make the decision on counting the contestant's fishing weight for both days of the tournament or not.